Are you looking for ways to make money on YouTube? Then you’ve reached the right page.

 How much money do YouTubers make?

+The highest-paid YouTubers make a lot of money from advertising.
 According to Forbes, here’s a list of the top 10 earning YouTube stars of 2018:

 - Ryan ToysReview: $22 million